Plugin Setup

 In the following example, the fetchMany

-hook will only be called with the models that have the my-scope
+hook will only be called with the collections that have the my-scope

 scope ID: